 Sonbhadra killings: 1955 revenue records of disputed land are missing, says official

-Additional District Magistrate Yogendra Bahadur Singh said some records were destroyed after a specified period of time.
+Additional District Magistrate Yogendra Bahadur Singh said some of the records were destroyed.

-Investigation into the firing in Sonabhadra district in Uttar Pradesh, which left 10 people dead last week, might face a hurdle as the 1955 revenue records of the disputed land are missing, PTI reported on Tuesday.
+The investigation into the firing in Sonbhadra district in Uttar Pradesh, which left 10 people dead last week, might face a hurdle as the 1955 revenue records of the disputed land are missing, PTI reported on Tuesday.

 “The records of the land belong to the time when Sonbhadra was a part of Mirzapur district, till 1989,” Additional District Magistrate Yogendra Bahadur Singh told PTI.
 “Some records are destroyed after a specified period of time.
 The same is the case here.”
 The police officer said that some records, which are considered time-barred, were destroyed in a routine manner.